For complete guides to homebrew and custom firmware for other devices, check out CFW.Guide.

 It depends.
 A lot of people will be able to run most games at full speed, however you must take hardware requirements into account.
 While the Wii U is not a particularly demanding console, emulation requires a machine with much greater hardware than the original machine.
 Check below to see if your PC will work.

 A good processor will definitely help speed things up.
 While modern video-games can be less dependent, emulation can rely quite heavily on CPU performance.
 We recommend at least an AMD Ryzen 3 or an Intel i5 processor.

-Non-Ryzen AMD chips are not recommended as they lack in single-core processing speed.
-These processors will struggle running demanding games on Cemu.
+Non-Ryzen AMD chips are not recommended as they lack single-core processing speed.
+These processors will struggle running most games on Cemu.

 NVIDIA GPUs are recommended as they can take some of the load off of the CPU.
 AMD GPUs are also good, but heavily reliant on the performance of the CPU.

-If you’re running on a thinner laptop or other low-powered machine, you may be using an iGPU instead, which is not officially supported by Cemu.
+If you are running on a thinner laptop or other low-powered machine, you may be using an iGPU instead, which is not officially supported by Cemu.
 While some users have reported playable framerates using integrated graphics, playing on a more powerful machine will yield much better results.